 - Detailed information about the offer.
 You’re still trying to convince your visitors that the offer is current, relevant, and beneficial to them.

-Your form is your personal data capture tool.
+Your lead magnet will serve as your personal data capture tool.
 Without this, your website is a like a nice high street shop without a door.

-Form is what turns a prospect into a lead.
+They are what turns a prospect into a lead.
 It is the way to capture the basic information required to contact your web visitors.
 It’s not everyone that will be willing to give you their details.
 You need to be convincing and clear about the value you are offering in exchange for their contact details.
-The less amount of fields in your form, the better chances you have of visitors filling it and becoming leads.

 This page convinces your leads that their submission went through.
 Optimize this page to upsell and boost referrals.
 Consider including social media buttons on this page, to empower your leads to share the offer with their social network.
 A follow-up offer strategically placed on the page wouldn’t hurt either.